Nov10

 Matthew 11:20-22……Working

-11:20 Then Jesus began to denounce the cities in which most of his miracles had been performed, because they did not repent.21″Woe to you, Korazin!
-Woe to you Bethsaida (These towns, would literally lay in ruins centuries later.)
-If the miracles that were performed in you had been performed in Tyre and Sidon, they would have repented long ago in sackcloth and ashes.
+11:20 Then (Used as a turning point from rebuking individuals to the larger community) Jesus began to denounce the cities in which most of his miracles had been performed, because they did not repent.21″Woe (The word “Woe” here is soaked in grief.
+It carries lament, warning, and inevitable consequence all at once) too you, Korazin!
+(The historical location of Korazin has been identified as the ruins at Khirbet Karazeh that sits upon a hill above the northern shore of the Sea of Galilee, close to Capernaum) Woe to you Bethsaida (These towns would literally lay in ruins centuries later.
+They are nothing more than a pile of rocks and ruble today.)
+If the miracles that were performed in you (These miracles were not given in a vacuum, there was preaching that preceded and followed them as well giving a clear and straight forward message that was unmistakable.
+That what they were witnessing was the fulfillment of prophecy and should have been convinced) had been performed in Tyre and Sidon, they would have repented long ago (Displays the patience that God has with sinners) in sackcloth and ashes.
 22 But I tell you, it will be more bearable for Tyre and Sidon on the day of judgment than for you.
-(For Complete Expository Get the Book)
+(Jesus is not condemning ignorance, but indifference.
+They didn’t reject Jesus violently, they ignored Him quietly.)
+(For Complete Expository & Applications Get the Book)

 Extended Sermons

-“Teaches how nothing is hidden from God’s sight, not even the alternate paths our lives could have taken.” → Understanding that God knows the “alternate paths “ we could have taken (often referred to in theology as middle knowledge or Scientia Media) can offer profound personal peace and guidance.
-It eliminates the “What-if” regrets.
+“Teaches how nothing is unknown to God, not even the alternate paths our lives could have taken.” → God’s understanding of “alternate paths” is referred to in theology as Contingent knowledge or Scientia Media.
+God knows not only what has been, what is, and what will be.
+But He also factors in the different circumstances as well.
+On the Day of Judgment no one will be able to say God you don’t understand my situation and everything I went through.
+It also eliminates the “What-if” regrets.
 We know longer have to torture ourselves with the fear that we permanently ruined our life with a past decision.
 If God foreknew that alternate path, It means He already factored our actual choice into His larger plan for our life.
-Not only that, but it also redefines failures .
+Not only that, but it also redefines failures.
 Even when a choice leads to a dead end, it isn’t a surprise to God.
 He knows exactly what we learned on that detour and how to use that specific experience to shape our character moving forward.
 It also deepens trust and guidance.
 When we pray for direction, we are consulting a guide who has already mapped out every possible path and timeline.
 Knowing this it allows us to move forward with confidence, that we cannot accidentally wander outside of His ability to redeem our path.
 Ultimately it means we don’t have to carry the burden of needing perfect foresight, because we are guided by someone who possesses it.
 God knows all possible outcomes from all possible situations.
 God knows everything.
 God knows what choices people in the past would have made if they had been in different circumstances.
-This is called “contingent knowledge.”
 God knows all the “what if’s.”
 So often we wonder, “What would have happened if this had occurred?”
 But God knows not just what we’ve been, but what we’ve could have been and what we should have been given the light we received.
 God sees not only the choices we made, but also the roads we feared, the opportunities we missed, and the lives we imagined might have been better.
 Where we see uncertainty, regret, or mystery, God sees the full picture with perfect clarity.
 His wisdom is not limited to what happened; it also reaches into what could have happened, assuring us that even our unanswered questions rest safely within His knowledge.
 This means divine knowledge is not confined to the visible course of history alone, but includes every possibility, every contingency, and every human decision that might have led elsewhere.
 God’s wisdom encompasses both reality and potentiality.
 For us, alternate outcomes provoke speculation; but for God, they are fully known without threatening His sovereignty or diminishing His presence in the life we are actually living.

 Additional Notes & Applications